KiltedCode/khandaria-campaign/sessions/2022/2022-04-07-wargy-surprise.md

 he is still worried
 rest of the night is uneventful

-`Cedric` decides to get warg steaks
+`Caedric` decides to get warg steaks
 `Qa'dat` helps some, preserves 20 steaks (20 pounds) 2x preserve spell

 [back to table of contents](/sessions/README.md)